apache/fury-site/docs/json/graalvm.md

 `JsonSubTypes.Type.className` is therefore unsupported in a native image.

 Do not add application reflection configuration as a replacement for the generated configuration.
 The native executable resolves the same effective annotations as the JVM.
+Kotlin applications use the provider workflow above and must also avoid package-wide opens or reflection configuration.

 ## Annotations and Custom Codecs